 Language and logicSee also what's at your library, or elsewhere.

-Broader terms:Narrower terms:Used for:- Linguistics and logic
+Broader terms:Narrower term:Used for:- Linguistics and logic

 - Logic in language